-As discussed in Issue 9, staff recommends that the current water system rate structure, which includes 2 kgal water allotment in the BFC, should be changed to a traditional BFC/uniform gallonage charge rate structure with no usage allotments.
-The BFC cost recovery percentage for the water system should be set at 50 percent.
-Also, as discussed in Issue 9, staff recommends that the appropriate rate structure for the wastewater systems' residential and non-residential classes be changed to a BFC/uniform charge rate structure.
-The residential wastewater gallonage cap should be set at 8 kgal per month.
-The general service gallonage charge should be 1.2 times greater than the residential charge, and the BFC cost recovery percentage for the wastewater system should be set at 50 percent.
+As discussed in Issue 9, the appropriate rate structure for the water and wastewater systems' residential and non-residential class is a base facility charge (BFC)/uniform gallonage charge rate structure.
+The unmetered residential customers of the mobile home park should be charged a bulk water rate wherein the BFC should be based on 80 percent of the ERCs.
+The water system's 2 kgals allotment should be removed from the BFC, and the BFC cost recovery should be set at 50 percent.
+The appropriate rate structure for Orangewood's wastewater system should be changed to a BFC/gallonage charge rate structure.
+The unmetered residential customers of the mobile home park should be charged a bulk wastewater rate wherein the BFC should be based on 80 percent of the ERCs.
+The residential wastewater cap monthly gallon age cap should be set at 6,000 gallons (6 kgal).
+The non-residential gallonage charge should be 1.2 times greater than the corresponding residential charge, and the BFC cost recovery percentage for the wastewater system should be set at 50 percent.